-We are grateful to so many organizations to deliver essential services.
-Here on this page we have pulled together some community resources for easy reference.
+We are grateful to so many organizations continue to deliver essential services.
+On this page we have pulled together some community resources for easy reference.

 Marginalized and disadvantaged people in Grey Bruce are at higher risk of COVID19: Indigenous people, people who are homeless, people on social assistance, people in jail, people who are living with disabilities or compromised immune systems and the elderly.

 Marginalized people become even more vulnerable during emergencies.